Siege of Maymun-Diz: Sources

-The siege is described in detail in Tarikh-i Jahangushay written by Ata-Malik Juvayni, a Persian historian and official who was a participant in the siege.
+The siege is described in detail in the Tarikh-i Jahangushay written by Ata-Malik Juvayni, a Persian historian and official who was a participant in the siege.
 It is also narrated in Rashid al-Din Hamadani's Jami' al-Tawarikh.

 The Chinese work History of Yuan has conflated the siege of Maymun-Diz with that of Girdkuh.
-In the narration, it mostly focuses on the performance of the Chinese general Guo Kan.
+In the narration, it mostly focuses on the performance of the Chinese general Guo Kan who allegedly devised a new siege engine to attack the unusual fortification of Maymun-Diz.

 Background

-Marching against Rudbar

-Khurshah announced his willingness to submit to the Mongol rule to the nearest Mongol commander, noyan Yasur in Qazvin.
+Khurshah had announced his willingness to submit to the Mongol rule to the nearest Mongol commander, the noyan Yasur in Qazvin.
 Yasur replied that he should visit Hülegü's camp personally.
 Yasur later engaged in fighting against the Nizaris of Rudbar: on June 12, he was defeated in a battle on Mount Siyalan near Alamut, where the Nizari forces had been mustered.
 He then began a campaign of harassment against the Nizaris of Rudbar.

 As Hülegü reached Bistam, his army had enlarged into five tümens, and new commanders were added.
 Many of them were the relatives of Batu Khan.
 From the ulus of Jochi representing the Golden Horde came Quli (son of Orda), Balagha, and Tutar.
-Chagatai Khanate forces were under the prince Tegüder.
+The Chagatai Khanate forces were under the prince Tegüder.
 A contingent of Oirat tribesmen also joined under Buqa Temür.
 No member of Ögedei's family is mentioned.
 Hülegü had with him a thousand squads of siege engineers (probably north Chinese, Khitan and Muslim) skilled in the use of mangonels and naphtha.

 The Mongols campaigned against the Nizari heartland of Alamut and Rudbar from three directions.
 The right wing, under Buqa Temür and Köke Ilgei, marched via Tabaristan.
 The left wing, under Tegüder and Kitbuqa, marched via Khuwar and Semnan.
 The center was under Hülegü himself.
 Meanwhile, Hülegü sent another warning to Khurshah.
-Khurshah was in the Maymun-Diz fortress and was apparently playing for time, because by resisting longer, the arrival of winter could have stopped the Mongols whose military was depended on available fodder for their horses.
+Khurshah was in the Maymun-Diz fortress and was apparently playing for time, because by resisting longer, the arrival of winter could have stopped the Mongols whose military was dependant on available fodder for their horses.
 Khurshah sent his vizier Kayqubad who met the Mongols in Firuzkuh and offered the surrender of all strongholds except Alamut and Lambsar, and again asked for a year's delay for Khurshah to visit Hülegü in person.
-Meanwhile, as a show of good faith, Khurshah ordered Gerdkuh and fortresses of Quhistan to surrender, which their chiefs did, but the garrison of Gerdkuh continued to resist.
+Meanwhile, as a show of good faith, Khurshah ordered Gerdkuh and the fortresses of Quhistan to surrender, which their chiefs did, but the garrison of Gerdkuh continued to resist.
 The Mongols continued to advance and reached Lar, Damavand, and Shahdiz.
 Khurshah sent his 7- or 8-years-old son as a show of good faith, but he was sent back due to his young age.
 Khurshah then sent his second brother Shahanshah (Shahin Shah) who met Hülegü in Ray.
-However, Hülegü demanded Khurshah the dismantling of all of the Nizari fortresses to show his goodwill.
+However, Hülegü demanded from Khurshah the dismantling of all of the Nizari fortresses to show his goodwill.
 Apparently, the Nizari Imam sought to at least keep the main Nizari strongholds, while the Mongols insisted on full submission.